aadulan/Y3S2_revision/computer_security/notes.md

 <h5>User Data Protocol (UDP)</h5>

-- UDP doesn't make a gurantee about the order /correctness of packet delivery.
-No inital handshake to establish connection, allows to send messages (datagrams) asap. if sender wants to communicate via UDP, it only needs a socket.
+- doesn't make a gurantee about the order /correctness of packet delivery.
+No inital handshake to establish connection, allows to send messages (datagrams) asap. only needs a socket.
-- UDP features a 16 bit checksum to verfiy the inegrity og each packet, no seq num scheme, so transmissions can arrive out of order or may not arrive at all.
+- features a 16 bit checksum to verfiy the integrity of each packet, no seq num scheme, so transmissions can arrive out of order or may not arrive at all.
 Assumed that checking for missing packets is left to application.
 UCP can be faster than TCP
 - Often used in time-senstive applications where data integrity is not as important as speed(DNS or VoIP) TCP is used for applications where order and intergirty matter (HTTP,SSH,FTP)
 - Header :
     - Src port